 The benefits of inbound, of course, go beyond credibility.
 Use the right tactics, and you can also enhance your marketing efforts through better prospect targeting.

-Chances are that, depending on the exact products you manufacturer, your audience is limited and occupies a very specific niche within your industry.
+Chances are that, depending on the exact products you manufacture, your audience is limited and occupies a very specific niche within your industry.

 The result is a more targeted marketing strategy.
 Business buyers may behave differently than consumers, but tactics like SEO, social media, and email remain important tools.
 In fact, 90 percent of B2B buyers start their research online.